evan-buss/plex-lights/readme.md

 7. Click "Save" on the form.
 Your configuration will appear.
    - Each client id can have multiple light bulbs associated with it.
 8. Play something on plex and the light(s) will go off.
 Pause it/they will come back on.

+## Issues

+- Bulb discovery doesn't work in Docker container.
+Tryin to figure out the cause.